Can I apply for KiwiSaver hardship using this form?

 Assistance is determined on a case by case basis and could include reduced repayments and/or term extension.

 This means that you may be able to pay back your loan over a longer period (which would reduce your monthly payments, but increase the overall cost).
-You may also be allowed to pay reduced payments or just the interest payments for a period (which would reduce your monthly payments, but increase the overall cost).
+You may also be allowed to pay reduced payments for a period (which would reduce your monthly payments, but increase the overall cost).

 Is there anything that I can do?